MrittikaNandi/mrittikanandi.github.io/_pages/about.md

 ---
-permalink: /about/
+permalink: /
 title: "About Me"
 author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
 ---

-This is the About page of my website.
+This is my personal website.
-Here you can add details about yourself, your research, or anything else.

 <!--
 ---